sbaik97/Pewlett-Hackard-Analysis/README.md

 ![retirement_titles.PNG](Image/retirement_titles.PNG)

+**In conclusion**
-**In conclusion, There are 41,380 records of individuals ready to retirement**
+ - There are 133776 records of individuals ready to retirement.
+ - Some employees may have multiple titles in the database and create a table that contains the most recent title of each employee.

 ### 2. Remove the duplicates and keep only the most recent title of each employee